-Carbon Trends and Management uses creative combinations of new and existing information and data to address questions about the sequestration, variability, vulnerability, and management of forest carbon.
+Carbon Trends and Management efforts combine creativity, scientific information, and new data to answer questions about the sequestration, variability, vulnerability, and management of forest carbon.